 As a member of the Independent Colleges and Universities of Florida (ICUF), Hodges University has the opportunity to apply for scholarships provided by the Florida Independent College Fund (FICF).
 The FICF is a non-profit foundation for program and resource development for the Independent Colleges and Universities of Florida (ICUF).
-It secures scholarships from private donors, industry and businesses, as well as from the state of Florida.
+It secures funds from private donors, industry, and businesses, as well as from the state of Florida.
 FICF scholarships have specific forms and criteria for consideration.
-The Hodges University Scholarship Committee reviews student applications for HU private scholarship assistance as well as the overall student body to find appropriate nominations for the FICF awards.
+The Hodges University Scholarship Committee reviews student applications for HU private funding assistance as well as the overall student body to find appropriate nominations for the FICF awards.

-If a student is awarded an FICF scholarship and the amount exceeds the cumulative private scholarship dollar amount, expressed in guideline number two, then the student may not be considered eligible for any further assistance from the Hodges University Scholarship Committee.
+If a student is awarded a FICF scholarship and the amount exceeds the cumulative private scholarship dollar amount, expressed in guideline number two, then the student may not be considered eligible for any further assistance from the Hodges University Scholarship Committee.

-- The appearance, presentation, and completeness of the scholarship application form will be taken into account in the awarding of scholarships.
+- The appearance, presentation, and completeness of the application form will be taken into account in the awarding of scholarships.
 Incomplete applications will not be considered.
 All applications and reference letters become the property of Hodges University and will not be returned.

 - Any scholarship application found to contain false or misleading information will be eliminated from further consideration by the Scholarship Committee.

 - Essays, if required, will be judged on style and content as well as writing that is clear, articulate logically organized, and demonstrates an outstanding grasp of the philosophical and psychological issues involved in the assigned topics.